Early Childhood.

 Play: The work of children.

 All the programs below require an application and begin in the fall with a year-round commitment for children 3 - 6 years.
-They all follow a similar, traditional Waldorf curriculum where childhood is honored, nurtured and protected.
-Our programs do not introduce traditional academics at this age, but rather offer a rhythmic and gentle, home-like environment that combines imagination, nature, art and developmentally-appropriate practical skills, all creating the foundation to a strong, capable body that is ready (and eager!) for academics in first grade.
+They all follow a similar, traditional Waldorf curriculum where childhood is honored, nurtured, and protected.
+Our programs do not introduce traditional academics at this age, but rather offer a rhythmic and gentle, home-like environment that combines imagination, nature, art, and developmentally appropriate practical skills, all creating the foundation to a strong, capable body that is ready (and eager!) for academics in first grade.

 Mixed Age Kindergarten